amalie246/amalie246/README.md

 - 👋 Hi, I’m @amalie246
 - 👀 I’m interested in programming, backend development, software engineering and creating hobby projects to become a better programmer!
-- 🌱 I’m currently learning Spring Boot, JPA, ADO.NET, React/TypeScript and Node.
+- 🌱 I’m currently learning C programming for Linux, DSA, Python and IS Project Management.
 - 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/amalie-nilsen-629289297/

 <!---